 10. Email Marketing Specialist

-A specialized job that has a lot of growth potential.
-You’ll get to learn a lot about personalization, copywriting, CRM, and landing pages when working as an email marketing specialist.
+This is a specialized job that has a lot of growth potential.
+You'll get to learn a lot about personalization, copywriting, CRM, and landing pages while working as an email marketing specialist.

 The tasks include:

 - Build and manage lists